 Timothy Maloney is a preeminent trial lawyer who has obtained millions of dollars in recoveries for his clients in a wide variety of complex matters, including civil rights, employment discrimination, whistleblower actions, and high-stakes business litigation.

 As a principal at Joseph, Greenwald & Laake, Tim has successfully taken on the government in numerous high-profile police misconduct and criminal defense cases.
-Along with his colleagues Steven Vinick, Veronica Nannis, and Cary Hansel, Tim led the trial team that obtained an $11.5-million verdict on behalf of the family of an innocent man shot and killed by Prince George’s County police.
+Along with his colleagues Steven Vinick, and Veronica Nannis, Tim led the trial team that obtained an $11.5-million verdict on behalf of the family of an innocent man shot and killed by Prince George’s County police.
 For this work, the Maryland Association for Justice named Tim and the JGL trial team its Trial Lawyers of the Year for 2011.

 Tim has also represented Berwyn Heights, Maryland, Mayor Cheye Calvo in a civil rights case arising from an improper raid on his home by a Prince George’s County SWAT team.
 Police and sheriffs deputies entered Calvo’s home without knocking and shot his family’s two dogs.
 Calvo was never charged with any crime in connection with the case.
 Tim’s work helped draw national media attention to the issue of inadequate training of law enforcement officers relating to the use of force and animal control.